Credit: Annie Spratt, Unsplash

 - Winter: Dreaming | adventure into the night sky where stars burn and stories unfold

 - Spring: Nesting | adventure into the wild hedgerow where birds weave their nests

 - Summer: Joy | adventure into the wildflower meadow where blooms unfold, insects hum and seeds are made

 About the year of adventure

-We start in Autumn nourishing our roots then move to reopen the dreaming space of winter with the stars and storytelling.
-In spring we explore the secret spaces of birds nests and how our own homes can support us and end with a summer of creativity and joy as we watch flowers bloom in the meadows before beginning the cycle again.
-You can sign up for 6 or 12 months ahead of Autumn and Spring.
+We start in Autumn nourishing our roots then move to reopen the dreaming space of Winter through the stars and storytelling.
+In Spring we explore the secret spaces of birds nests and how our own homes can support us and end with a Summer of creativity and joy as we watch flowers bloom in the meadows before beginning the cycle again.
+You can sign up for 6 or 12 months ahead of the Autumn and Spring seasonal adventures.

 Each adventure builds on the last and will take you on a journey of learning and discovery through science, creativity and mindfulness through art and connection to the earth and each other through community.
 Guided by me, Agnes Becker, we are all equal in our learning.
 We support each other to make space for more moments of wonder in nature.
 We inspire each other with our discoveries about and creative expressions to the Earth and our place in it.
 We collectively deepen our sense of belonging.